 Pin Name I/O Type Description CS Input Chip Select .
 This active LOW input activates the device.
 When HIGH, the device enters low-power standby mode, ignores other inputs, and tristates the output.
 When LOW, the device internally activates the SCK signal.
 A falling edge on $\overline{\text{CS}}$ must occur before every opcode.
 SCK Input Serial Clock .
 All I/O activity is synchronized to the serial clock.
 Inputs are latched on the rising edge and outputs occur on the falling edge.
 Because the device is synchronous, the clock frequency may be any value between 0 and 20 MHz and may be interrupted at any time.
 SI ^[1] Input Serial Input .
 All data is input to the device on this pin.
 The pin is sampled on the rising edge of SCK and is ignored at other times.
-It should always be driven to a valid logic level to meet IDD specifications.
+It should always be driven to a valid logic level to meet I{DD} specifications.
 SO ^[1] Output Serial Output .
 This is the data output pin.
 It is driven during a read and remains tristated at all other times including when \overline{HOLD} is LOW.
 Data transitions are driven on the falling edge of the serial clock.
 WP Input Write Protect .
-This active LOW pin prevents write operation to the Status Register when WPEN is set to '1'.
-This is critical because other write protection features are controlled through the Status Register.
-A complete explanation of write protection is provided in Status Register and Write Protection on page 7.
+This active LOW pin prevents write operation to the Status Register when V is set to '1'.
+This is critical because other write protection features are controlled throug Status Register.
+A complete explanation of write protection is provided in Status Register Write Protection on page 7.
 This pin must be tied to V {DD} if not used.
-HOLD Input $\overline{\text{HOLD Pin}}$.
-The $\overline{\text{HOLD}}$ pin is used when the host CPU must interrupt a memory operation for another task.
-When $\overline{\text{HOLD}}$ is LOW, the current operation is suspended.
-The device ignores any transition on SCK or $\overline{\text{CS}}$.
-All transitions on $\overline{\text{HOLD}}$ must occur while SCK is LOW.
-This pin must be tied to V{DD} if not used.
+Note that the function of is different from the FM25160.
+HOLD Input HOLD Pin.
+The HOLD pin is used when the host CPU must interrupt a memory operation another task.
+When HOLD is LOW, the current operation is suspended.
+The device ignores transition on SCK or CS.
+All transitions on HOLD must occur while SCK is LOW.
+This pin mote tied to VDD if not used.
 V {SS} Power supply Ground for the device.
 Must be connected to the ground of the system.
 V {DD} Power supply Power supply input to the device.

-Note

-^{1.} SI may be connected to SO for a single pin data interface.
+Note 1.
+SI may be connected to SO for a single pin data interface.

-Functional Overview
+Overview

-The FM25W256 is a serial F-RAM memory.
-The memory array is logically organized as $32,768 \times 8$ bits and is accessed using an industry standard serial peripheral interface (SPI) bus.
+The FM25C160B is a serial F-RAM memory.
+The memory array is logically organized as 2,048 \times 8 bits and is accessed using an industry standard serial peripheral interface (SPI) bus.
 The functional operation of the F-RAM is similar to serial flash and serial EEPROMs.
-The major difference between the FM25W256 and a serial flash or EEPROM with the same pinout is the F-RAM's superior write performance, high endurance, and low power consumption.
+The major difference between the FM25C160B and a serial flash or EEPROM with the same pinout is the F-RAM's superior write performance, high endurance, and low power consumption.